A place to belong

 Connections

 We are affiliated to Evangelical Alliance, an alliance of evangelical churches sharing the gospel, lifting voices of hope, and building unity.
-As EA members, we agree with their basis of faith (statement of core theology) and affirmations on human relationships.
+We agree with their basis of faith (statement of core theology) and affirmations on human relationships.

-We collaborate with other churches in Abingdon through The Church in Abingdon, a voluntary organisation of 14 churches, from a wide diversity of theological traditions.
+We collaborate on key town-wide events with other churches in Abingdon through The Church in Abingdon.
 We also work together with others in some specific projects: Street Pastors, Foodbank and Living Room.